 OECD Home › Economy › More News

-Consumer prices in the OECD area rose by 1.8% in the year to June 2013 compared with 1.5% in the year to May 2013.
+Annual inflation in the G20 area was 3.0% in the year to August 2013, down from 3.2% in the year to July 2013.

 Real GDP in the OECD area increased by 0.5% in the second quarter of 2013, compared with 0.3% registered in the previous quarter.